FlippED: An ED Original style wherein two bloggers come together to share their opposing or orthogonal perspectives on an interesting subject.

 By Chitra Rawat and Kanika Kalra

-We already have sex segregation in trains and buses, and now Air India has announced that it will be introducing six reserved seats in the front rows of its aeroplane fleet for female passengers, without any extra charge.
+We already have sex segregation in trains and buses, and even not long ago news came out that Air India was going to have six reserved seats in the front rows of its aeroplane fleet for female passengers, without any extra charge.

 Too much of social exclusivity leads to social isolation.
 Okay, I admit it.

 When something gets stretched way beyond a limit, the negative side gets to the forefront.

 People might term Air India’s decision as regressive or even discriminatory.
 It is discriminatory, of course.
 But there are two types of discrimination that exist.

 If we do not positively discriminate against a particular minority that has been suffering, how can we ever assure them of their safety?
 And this is exactly what Air India had replicated with that policy.